Vegetarian Chili with Smoky Pickled Onions

 2 tablespoons minced garlic

-1 tablespoon Chili Today blend
+1 tablespoon Chili Today!

 1 bay leaf

-1 can (15-ounces) diced tomatoes
+1 can (15 ounces) diced tomatoes

 1 cup cooked grain, such as farro, barley, brown rice, or bulgur (optional)